 Nespresso really is a matter of taste.
 If you don’t like crema, you can easily make sure you get very little of it with a regular machine (and might do so even if you want it), but it’ll be rich and very present every time you opt for Nespresso.
 Nespresso essentially takes the guesswork out of things by providing carefully packaged, high-quality coffee in perfect proportions and automating brewing for optimal results.

-Price wise, a Vertuoline machine costs around two hundred dollars.
-Espresso machines as you might imagine vary greatly in price, with low-end ones as low as fifty dollars and higher end ones in the thousands.
-You’ll pay less in general for the actual coffee, and it’s far more easy to find coffee to use for espresso machines (unless you’re near a Nespresso location, you’ll likely have to order online).
+Price-wise, a Vertuoline machine costs around two hundred dollars.
+Espresso machines as you might imagine vary greatly in price, with low-end ones as low as fifty dollars and higher-end ones in the thousands.
+You’ll pay less in general for the actual coffee, and it’s far easier to find coffee to use for espresso machines (unless you’re near a Nespresso location, you’ll likely have to order online).